programminghistorian/jekyll/lessons/textstats.md

 Let's first recall the pieces of script we have already developed.
 The first is our code that will normalize our text:

-    re.sub("[^a-zA-Z']"," ",open('../assets/uls-006.txt').read()).lower()
+    re.sub("[^a-zA-Z']", " ", open('../assets/uls-006.txt').read()).lower()

 Python has a very efficient, and easy, way to handle opening a file, processing its contents, and then closing it: the `with` statement.
 Closing a file is terribly important.
 I try to imagine what my office would look like if I never closed a book: soon there would be nothing but great heaps of open books lying about.
 The `with` statement has its own built-in librarian, who tidies things up for you after your done.
 The logic of a `with` statement is simple:

 ```
-with open("mytext.txt") as f:
+with open("mytext.txt") as myfile:
-    data = f.read()
+    data = myfile.read()
     do something with data
 ```

 We can substitute our own code in this structure now:

-    with open('../assets/uls-006.txt') as f:
+    with open('../assets/uls-006.txt') as myfile:
-        fixed_text = re.sub("[^a-zA-Z']", " " , f.read().lower())
+        fixed_text = re.sub("[^a-zA-Z']", " " , myfile.read().lower())

 If you run the code above and add a third line, also indented, to the `with` statement, you will see the same results as above.

-With out `with` logic in place, we want to be able to feed a series of objects to it so that we can work through our entire collection of texts.
+With our `with` syntax, or control logic, in place, we want to be able to feed a series of objects to it so that we can work through our entire collection of texts.
 The way to work through a collection in Python, as in other languages, is to use a `for` statement.
 The logic looks like this:

 ```
 for thing in collection:
     do this
 ```

 Implicit in this command is that the `for` loop is going to keep doing `this` until it runs out of `things`, at which point it stops.
-No more control logic is required us as writers.
+No more instruction is required of us as writers.
 In our case, the collection is a folder (or directory) of texts.
 So the first thing we need to do is to turn that folder into a list of things on which `for` can work its magic.
 An easy way to do that is with the `glob` module:

     file_list = glob.glob('../assets/*.txt')